A Guide to Baker’s Percentages: The Mathematical Language of Pizza

 Before diving into baker’s percentages, it’s essential to understand a key principle about baking in general, and pizza baking in particular.

-The quantity of each ingredient in the dough significantly impacts both the dough’s behavior and the final product.
 Even a slight variation of just a few grams in an ingredient like water, salt, or oil can lead to a dough with completely different properties – whether it’s stiffer, softer, stickier, or stretchier – and produce a noticeably different final result.

 For example, using 1% versus 3% sugar, salt, or oil in the dough can result in vastly different outcomes.
 Similarly, a dough hydration level of 60% compared to 70% will produce entirely different dough characteristics.